bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/01-start.md

 You are Manny Alvarez.
 You like playing baseball, playing bass, and not getting pantsed.

-You grew up in Washington Heights, your parents are both CPAs, and Carlos Santana's _Supernatural_ album was a major event for your family.
+You grew up in Washington Heights, your parents are both accountants, and Carlos Santana's _Supernatural_ album was a major event for your family.
 Even _Shaman_ was pretty big.

 Last year at camp, Matt Reichmann pantsed you seven times for, as he put it, "standing like a wiener."
 It's only your second year at summer camp,